JiheneSamet98/Data-Scrapping/README.md

   - employees situation

-  - the review title
+  - review title

-  - the date of the review
+  - date of the review

-  - the Pros section of the review
+  - pros section of the review

-  - the Cons section of the review
+  - cons section of the review

-  - the job title of the current/former employee
+  - job title of the current/former employee

-  - the location
+  - location

 **Project 2:** In this project, we scraped a children’s book’ information from Amazon.
 Which we scraped all the reviews details.
 Those details are the following:

-- the book title
+- book title

-- the username
+- username

-- the date of the review
+- date of the review

-- the title of the review
+- title of the review

-- the rating
+- rating

-- the content of the review
+- content of the review